clio/inheritance_integer_type/README.md

 # InheritanceIntegerType

-Easy for to set the 'type' fields in the DB to be an int (or tinyint) instead of a string.
-Much better for HD space and Ram, especially if they column in indexed
+This gem makes it easy to have int (or tinyint) 'type' fields in your Rails database, instead of strings.
+It makes much more efficient use of disk space and RAM, especially if the column is indexed.

-The example provided by the docs shows something like this
+The example provided by the Rails documentation shows something like this:
 ```ruby
 class Company < ActiveRecord::Base; end
 class Firm < Company; end